federico-spada/orbit_finder/README.md

 2003, Icarus, 166, 248), and solves for the magnitude of the components of the non-gravitational acceleration (if requested by the user).

-This is the main branch, in which the integration of the equations of motion and of the corresponding variational equations is performed using REBOUND/ASSIST.
-A separate branch in which the numerical integration of the trajectory is accomplished using the initial value problem solver "solve_ivp" (part of ScyPy), is available (check out "scipy-version").
+Two propagators are available for the integration of the equations of motion and of the corresponding variational equations:
+1. Propagator based on REBOUND/ASSIST;
+2. Propagator based on scipy.integrate.solve_ivp; a fully customizable implementation of the equations of motion is provided in this case; accepts external function implementing non-gravitational acceleration (see an example in non_grav_accel.py).
 The scipy-version allows full control on the implementation of the equations of motion (terms added/removed, parametrizations), but this freedom comes with a performance cost.

 ## Usage
-Some example use cases are provided and run through the RunFit function.
+Some example use cases are detailed in sample_main.py.
-A detailed description of the input for the use cases is as follows:
-* obj_name: string with the name of the object whose orbit is to be fit; a .txt file with matching name containing astrometric data (in MPC format) should be present in the working directory
-* i1, i2, i3: integers, specifying the indices of the three epochs to be used in the preliminary orbit determination; in general, the choice of these three epochs is up to the user, and it is one of the few cases where human intervention and case-by-case judgment is required
-* parm_: numpy array, should contain up to three elements as initial guess for the radial, tangential, normal components, respectively, of the non-gravitational acceleration (see ASSIST docs for details); set to empty numpy array to switch off the non-gravitational acceleration in the differential correction
-* forces: list of strings, useful to interact with the ASSIST capability to switch on/off certain force components in the equations of motion

 ## Contributors
 Federico Spada